tdw535/TwoLayerFlowVisual/ideas/plan.md

   the compiling c++, then converting to html is easy

 (Maybe using cmake?)
-Progress on cmake [---->xxxx] need to get the html working
+Progress on cmake [---->xxxx]

+- [x] Get the html working

-- Need to work out the environment path (see emscripten documentation to make it work if not yet working)
+- [x] Need to work out the environment path (see emscripten documentation to make it work if not yet working)

+- How to handle all the ,js .wasm files being built in each project?

 - Need to make sure that all the build related stuff gets put in the build directory so that the main directory is not cluttered